 HFC being Hybrid Fibre Coaxial the first one we covered above.

-FTTP will be the 2nd type we covered the RFoG which still uses DOCIS
+FTTP will be the 2nd type we covered the RFoG which still uses DOCSIS

 XGS is the XGS-PON FTTP we covered last which is the latest type of technology Virgin Media use.